wkumari/draft-vandergaast-edns-client-subnet/README.md

    information.
 The Forwarded MUST retry with FAMILY and ADDRESS set to 0.

-6.2.
+7.2.
 Generating a Response

-6.2.1.
+7.2.1.
 Authoritative Nameserver

    When a query containing an ECS option is received, an Authoritative Nameserver supporting ECS MAY use the address information specified in the option in order to generate a tailored response.

+Contavalli, et al.       Expires March 28, 2016                 [Page 9]

+Internet-Draft        Client Subnet in DNS Queries        September 2015

    Authoritative Nameservers that have not implemented or enabled support for the ECS option ought to safely ignore it within incoming